Lightcord/lc-installer-linux/README.md

 Execute `sh -c "$(curl -s https://raw.githubusercontent.com/Lightcord/lc-installer-linux/master/LULI.sh)"`

-*Try out the rewrite! (not feature complete yet)* `bash -c "$(curl -s https://raw.githubusercontent.com/Lightcord/lc-installer-linux/master/rewrite.sh)"`
+Try out the rewrite! `bash -c "$(curl -s https://raw.githubusercontent.com/Lightcord/lc-installer-linux/master/rewrite.sh)"`

-The installer will present you with a interactive menu
+The installer will greet you with an interactive menu

 ### Remarks

-* If you use this script to install Lightcord, use it to uninstall again.
-This script is smart enough to detect if you used your package manager to install Lightcord.
+* Do not use this script if your Distro has a package for Lightcord
-* If you use Bedrock Linux make sure that the installer's and Lightcord's requirements are statisfied in the stratus you're installing Lightcord in!

 ## Contributing